 Why do I feel the need to control my environment?
 Or, uhm, the people in my environment?

 The obvious answer is, I feel like I know what’s best.
 I probably know what’s best for me.
 But do I really know what’s best for someone else?
-Especially someone who is not my child?
-Do I really know what’s best for them?
 Of course not.

-Even for my own children, as they move from teenagers into adulthood, I have to release the reigns more and more, and let them make their own decisions.
+As my children move from teenagers into adulthood, I have to release the reigns more and more, and let them make their own decisions.

 A more subtle answer might be that I’m afraid of the outcome if I’m not the one responsible for it.
 You’ve heard people say, “If you want something done right, you better do it yourself.”

 This is beginning to sound like a diatribe … so let’s get down to the real issue … I don’t trust God with the outcome.